-I’ve recently had the pleasure of chatting to Kitty S who has a passion for shooting urban environments with her iPhone.
+I’ve recently had the pleasure of chatting to Kitty S who has a passion for shooting urban photography with her iPhone.
 Her photos capture dark and solitary scenes that have a wonderfully gritty edge.
 With an excellent eye for composition, she creates depth and drama using leading lines, symmetry and reflections.
-In this interview you’ll learn more about Kitty, and how she takes such great photos with her iPhone.
+In this interview, you’ll learn more about Kitty, and how she takes such great photos with her iPhone.

 Tell us a little bit about yourself.